-How Are First-Degree Burglary Charges Dealt With In The Van Nuys Court?
+How Are First-Degree Burglary Charges Dealt With?

-It takes if you're breaking into somebody's house in the San Fernando Valley then the Van Nuys court will have jurisdiction, and these burglary charges come when it's clear that the person had the intent to commit a felony inside the house – steal the person's property or do something else bad inside the house – then the prosecutors can charge burglary in the Van Nuys court system.
+It takes if you're breaking into somebody's house in the Van Nuys court jurisdiction.
+These burglary charges come when it's clear that the person had the intent to commit a felony inside the house – steal the person's property or do something else wrong inside the house – then the prosecutors can charge burglary in the Van Nuys court system.

 What makes it a first-degree burglary is when you're talking about a house.
-What makes it even more serious is if there's a person present.
+What makes it even more severe is if there's a person present.
 So, if you have a first-degree burglary charge with a person present in the home in the Van Nuys court system, then you're looking at prison time.
 You're looking at a strike for the rest of your life.
-The three-strike law now considers burglaries with people present violent felonies so you'll serve 85% of the prison time that you get.
+The three-strike law now considers burglaries with people present violent felonies, so you'll serve 85% of the prison time that you get.

-A lot of times people are just trying to break into the house and they realize somebody is home so they run away, so they say there's no way I can be charged with a burglary case in the Van Nuys court system, but the reality is, yes you can.
+Often, people are just trying to break into the house, and they realize somebody is home, so they run away, so they say there's no way they can be charged with a burglary case, but the reality is, yes, you can.
 All you have to do is break into the house slightly.
 You could use a tool to break in.
 You could break a window.
 That's enough.
-If they can show the intent that you intended to commit a burglary, they're going to charge you in the Van Nuys court and you're going to be looking at prison time and a serious conviction on your criminal record.
+If they can show the intent that you intended to commit a burglary, they're going to charge you, and you're going to be looking at prison time and a profound conviction on your criminal record.

-Second-Degree Burglary Cases In The Van Nuys Court System
+Second-Degree Burglary Cases

 Our Strategy With Your Burglary In The Van Nuys Court

-What I have you do is to come in, we sit down and we get together your version of events because a lot of times a one-sided investigation was done in the burglary case and the Van Nuys prosecutors don't have the full story, so we have to get that across to them.
+What I have you do is to come in, sit down, and get together your version of events because a lot of times, a one-sided investigation was done in the burglary case.
+The Van Nuys prosecutors don't have the whole story, so they must get that across.
 We also get some mitigation stuff for you – letters, your job, your history, your family – all the things that are important to you and all the things that the prosecutors and judge can relate to that make you a good person and a good citizen.

 Maybe it should be a different charge.
-Maybe it should be a grand theft person.
+Perhaps it should be a grand theft person.
 Maybe it should just be a theft-related offense and not a burglary charge.
-Once we have that, then we're going to figure out what we need punishment-wise.
-Do we need the case completely dismissed?
-Is it a case that they're not going to dismiss, but we need to keep you out of jail?
+Once we have that, we're going to figure out what we need punishment-wise.
+Do we need the case ultimately dismissed?
+Is it a case they're not going to ignore, but we need to keep you out of jail?
 These are the types of things we're going to talk about.